telerik/maui-docs/controls/chart/series/cartesian/scatter-spline-series.md

 ---
 title: ScatterSpline Series
 page_title: .NET MAUI Chart Documentation - ScatterSpline Series
-description: Learn more about ScatterSpline series that Telerik UI for .NET MAUI Chart control visualize.
+description: Learn more about the ScatterSpline series in the Cartesian chart.
 slug: chart-series-scatter-spline-series
 position: 0
 ---